 - i.
 The Principal can only be appointed by the Board of Management. - ii.
-Personal Relationships
+Personal Relationships selection process.
+For further information on this area please see 'Relationships at Work' management guidance on the manager portal.

-If a recruiting manager, or any other employee involved in the recruitment and selection process, has a personal relationship or is related to any applicant, the employee is expected to inform HR of this as soon as they become aware that this person has applied and they will be excluded from the remainder of the selection process.
+If a recruiting manager, or any other employee involved in the recruitment and selection process, has a personal relationship or is related to any applicant, the employee is expected to inform HR of this as soon as they become aware that this person has applied and they will be excluded from the remainder of the